jessepav/lacygoill-wiki-backup/C/pitfalls.md

 If  you  don't,   it  will  be  assigned  a  random   value,  making  your  code unpredictable.

+## Which names should I avoid?

+Names which are reserved.

+This includes  any name starting  with an underscore  and followed by  either an uppercase letter, or another underscore.

+   > -- All identifiers that begin with an underscore and either an uppercase letter or another
+   >      underscore are always reserved for any use.

+For example, C99 provides the `_Bool` type.
+Don't use this name in your code.

 #
 # Implementation-Defined Behavior
 ## `%` operator